blchelle/typetrial/README.md

 ## Setup
 These instructions have been tested on Ubuntu

+You can see our full repo on github, along with our issues at https://github.com/blchelle/capstone

 1. Ensure you have [node](https://nodejs.org/en/download/) with a version > 16.0.0 and [yarn](https://yarnpkg.com/getting-started/install) installed on your machine.
 ```sh
 sudo apt update